reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 	- Either due to incompetence or mallace, a state fails to provide individuals with certain opportunities.
 	- Do other sibling states or parent states have permission/obligation to intervene to provide individuals with opportunity?
 	- They have the permission, but not the obligation.
 It depends on the democratic support of the other/broader society.
-	- The intervention should be minor/temporary to bring the minor states up to a level of competence.
+	- The intervention should be minor/temporary to bring the minor states up to a level of competence, rather than *merely* directly providing the resources/goods to the citizens.
-- Permissions vs obligations?
-	- Difference between saying the state has an obligation to do something versus permission?
-	- Should only be understood in terms of permissions.
-	- When can individuals collective and enforce one another.
-- Do we have to help members of another state?
-	- Their bad circumstances are due to no fault of their own?
-E.g. natural disaster, state oppression, etc. Yes we have permission to help regardless of consensual support.
-	- Their bad circumstances are their own problems.
-We only have permission with the consent of everyone else.

 ### Bodily Autonomy